 For organizations deploying IoT strategies, these results indicate a critical need to master two things.
 Firstly, escalating IT complexity, thanks to new cloud technologies, microservices and the pressure to innovate faster.
 Secondly, the necessity to build out well-planned IoT monitoring and performance strategies to ensure sound application delivery and a great digital experience.

-The Dynatrace “IoT Consumer Confidence Report: Challenges for Enterprise Cloud Monitoring on the Horizon” can be downloaded here.
+The Dynatrace “IoT Consumer Confidence Report: Challenges for Cloud Monitoring on the Horizon” can be downloaded here.

 Dave Anderson, digital performance expert, elaborated on the report findings and the challenges they pose to corporations, “The delivery chain behind every connected device is extremely complex.
 Businesses are already struggling with cloud complexity, but IoT magnifies this with sensors, masses of new data and dynamic containerized workloads.